muzacman/bug_overflow_za_cis658/README.md

     -email must be unique and be a valid format for an email address -thumbnail must end with either .png, .jpg, or .gif (ok to leave black)

+    every bug is owned by a single user, a single user may own many bugs